culanomeara/adventureswithwood/README.md

 ### W3C (HTML)

-When the Adventures With Wood site was first tested with the [W3C HTML Markup Validation Service](https://validator.w3.org/) it showed one error and some warnings.
-The error was a stray unordered list closing tag and the warnings were due to aria labels being used on non interactive icon elements.
-After I fixed these issues the test showed no errors or warnings.
+When the Adventures With Wood site was first tested with the [W3C HTML Markup Validation Service](https://validator.w3.org/) it showed two errors and some info messages.
+The errors were missing alts for images.
+The info messages were all related to a stray semi-colon.

 ![HTML Validation Test](readme/assets/images/html-validation.png)